vercel/next.js/docs/api-reference/next/router.md

 ### Typescript

-To use class components with `withRouter`, the component needs to accept a router prop like so
+To use class components with `withRouter`, the component needs to accept a router prop:

 ```tsx
 import React from 'react'